SenpaiHunters/Clakr/README.md

 - **Q: How much system resources does Clakr use?**
   - A: About 33mb of RAM when open, and depending on how many clicks per second you define, 10% of your CPU whilst activated.

+- **Q: Is Clakr a menu bar app?**
+  - A: Currently, no Clakr is only an app without a menu bar applicate, this may change later, but as of now, its pretty basic.

+- **Q: Does Clakr support Hotkeys?**
+  - A: Not yet, but i may add hotkey support in a later release.

+- **Q: Do you plan on supporting any lower macOS version?**
+  - A: No, macOS 12 is the lowest i plan to support, however, you may be able to build it for lower.

 </details>